 Rustic, free, first-come, first-served, dispersed camping is available along the forest service roads radiating northward from Courthouse Mountain.

 The US Forest Service service operates three campgrounds near Silver Jack Reservoir north of Courthouse Mountain.
-View this USFS PDF for detailed information.
+View this USFS PDF

 Note that only Silver Jack Campground has water.
 Campgrounds are open Memorial Day weekend through Labor Day weekend, and reservations are not accepted.